This article pertains to climate change overall, and not only anthropogenic (human caused) global warming.

 Greenhouses gases may be defined as gases which act as insulators, meaning that heat passes through them very slowly/less readily.
 They are transparent, therefore they allow some sunlight (including some infrared radiation) to pass through them, and then some of that sunlight turns into heat when it reaches the surface of the earth.
 The rest of the light is reflected by the earth back out into space.

-That heat passes back through the greenhouse gases at a much slower pace than the sunlight could enter, so the rate at which heat (remember that it came from sunlight) enters the atmosphere is greater than the rate at which it exits.
+That heat passes back through the greenhouse gases at a much slower pace than the sunlight could enter, so the rate at which heat (remember that it came from sunlight) enters the atmosphere is greater than the rate at which it exits, so this ongoing imbalance causes climate change.

 A simple analogy to help you understand is to fill a container with water.

-This results in the accumulation of heat, and hence a gradual increase in the Earth’s temperature as time passes.
-Carbon dioxide, methane, and water vapour are three major greenhouse gases.
-Greenhouse gases are not harmful at normal levels, but they can be if there is an excessive amount of them in the atmosphere.
+This results in the accumulation of heat, and hence a gradual increase in the Earth's temperature as time passes.
+Carbon dioxide, methane, and water vapour are three major greenhouse gases that exacerbate climate change.
+Greenhouse gases are not harmful at normal levels, but they would cause climate change if there is an excessive amount of them in the atmosphere.

 To clarify: CO2, methane, and water vapour are not a problem, but there is much more carbon dioxide in the atmosphere than there normally would be without extensive fossil fuel usage for combustion.
 Source.